kachurovskiy/espina/README.md

 # Project status

 This project "archived" - I decided to completely re-design it so making this historical version available for free.
-Drawbacks of the current design are poor LCD viewing angles, older ESP32 version, lack of ESD protection, only 2 axes, old-style USB port.
-This version of the ELS software will not be developed or maintained - however it might be a nice starting point if you'd like to make something similar.
+Drawbacks of the current design are suboptimal LCD viewing angles, older ESP32 version, lack of ESD protection, only 2 axes, old-style USB port.
+This version of the ELS software might not be developed much further.

 # Contributions

 Please report any bugs or problems.
-For changes and improvements, it's suggested to fork the repository and develop separately.
+For changes and improvements, consider forking the repository and developing in parallel.